Share Projects and Data Using Connected Workspace

 The project opens in the Connected Workspace window.
 Every project includes three work areas:

-• Workspace is used to share TBC projects stored in a Connected Workspace project.
+- Workspace - Share TBC projects stored in a Connected Workspace project.
 You can upload existing TBC projects into a Connected Workspace project or create new ones.
 One or more users are then able to check out (open) the project VCE file (one at a time) to work on it and save any changes back to the Connected Workspace project.

-• Field Data is used to upload, view, download, and import into your current TBC project related data files.
+- Field Data - Upload, view, download, and import data from a field system, e.g., Trimble Access or Trimble Perspective into your current TBC project related data files.

-• Explorer is used to view and import Job data (.jxl) from the Connected Workspace project into your currently opened TBC project.
+- Explorer - View and import files from the Connected Workspace project into your currently open TBC project.

 Note: At any time while using Connected Workspace with a project open, you can click the Refresh icon in the upper-right corner of the window to refresh the displayed data to include the latest uploads.